-General policy At Axway, employee loyalty is rewarded.
+General policy 8 SERVICE SHAPE At Axway, employee loyalty is rewarded.
 Employees who have been with Axway for 3, 5, 10, 15, 20, 25, 30, 35 or 40 years are honoured for their loyalty to the Company during a friendly event, an initiative held at all Axway sites and shared on Jive, the internal social network.
 Employee shareholder To involve employees in the Company's transformation project, Axway has performed two free share grant plans covering all employees.
 The first plan was launched in 2012 following the Company's IPO.
 The second plan was launched in 2019 with the grant of 200 free shares to all Axway employees at that date, subject to the condition that they remain employed by Axway for a period of three years, i.e. until 2022.
 As a result, Axway shares vested to 1,270 employees this year.
-Overall, Axway employees hold 2.14% of the Axway share capital vs. 0.96% in 2021 as in dicated in Chapter 7 of th is document.
-Attractive financial conditions In 2022, as in previous years, Axway paid salary increases in accordentical manner in all countries where Axway operates. ordance with an individu ualisation policy, applied ir n a fair and Attractive employment In France, employees are eligible for profit-sharing according to the provisions of a new agreement signed for the period 2021-2023 as well as a company Savings Plan. conditions In accordance with the law and best practice in each country, Axv well as occupational-insurance schemes covering its employees provisions imposed by the different countries.
-Include CSR indicators in compensation Some CSR indicators, relating in particular to employee and custo gradually being introduced into the compensation policy. omer satisfaction, as w ell as Axway's environmer ntal policy, are Benefits specific to Ax way (non-exhaustive) 2022 2021 2020 Average seniority of employees (number of years) 9 8 7 Number of employe es rewarded for their seniority 111 541 n/a % share capital held by employees at 31 December 2.14% 0.96% 0.84% Compensation compo onents specific to Axway 2022 2021 2020 Existence of variable position held e compensation tied to Company performance, depending on the yes yes yes Inclusion of a CSR in ndicator in the Chief Executive Officer's variable compensation yes yes yes % of employees rece eiving variable compensation tied to customer satisfaction - NPS 62.0% 61.7% 60.0% % of employees rece management eiving variable compensation tied to employee engagement - Top 2.1% n/a n/a % of employees rece reduction programm eiving variable compensation tied to Axway's carbon footprint ne Chief Executive Officer n/a n/a % of employees rece eiving profit-sharing - France 100% 100% 100%
+Overall, Axway employees hold 2.14% of the Axway share capital vs. 0.96% in 2021 as in dicated in Chapter 7 of thi s document.
+Attractive financial conditions In 2022, as in previous years, Axway paid salary increases in accordance with an individualisation policy, applied in a fair and identical manner in all countries where Axway operates.
+Attractive employment In France, employees are eligible for profit-sharing according to the 2021-2023 as well as a company Savings Plan. ne provisions of a new agreement signed for the p period conditions In accordance with the law and best practice in each country, Axw well as occupational-insurance schemes covering its employees to provisions imposed by the different countries.
+Include CSR indicators in compensation Some CSR indicators, relating in particular to employee and custor gradually being introduced into the compensation policy. omer satisfaction, as w ell as Axway's environmen ntal policy, are Benefits specific to A: xway (non-exhaustive) 2022 2021 2020 Average seniority of employees (number of years) 9 8 7 Number of employe es rewarded for their seniority 111 541 n/a % share capital held es rewarded for their seniority I by employees at 31 December 2.14% 541 0.96% n/a 0.84% · Compensation compe by employees at 31 December 2.14% 0.96% 0.84% Compensation composition beld by employees at 31 December onents specific to Axway 2.14% 0.96% 0.84% Compensation compe Existence of variable position held Inclusion of a CSR in by employees at 31 December onents specific to Axway e compensation tied to Company performance, depending on the 2.14% 2022 yes 0.96% 2021 yes 0.84% 2020 yes Compensation composition beld Inclusion of a CSR in % of employees recomposition composition. by employees at 31 December conents specific to Axway e compensation tied to Company performance, depending on the indicator in the Chief Executive Officer's variable compensation 2.14% 2022 yes yes 0.96% 2021 yes yes 0.84% 2020 yes yes Compensation composition held Inclusion of a CSR in % of employees recommanagement by employees at 31 December conents specific to Axway e compensation tied to Company performance, depending on the indicator in the Chief Executive Officer's variable compensation eiving variable compensation tied to customer satisfaction - NPS eiving variable compensation tied to employee engagement - Top eiving variable compensation tied to Axway's carbon footprint 2.14% 2022 yes yes 62.0% 0.96% 2021 yes yes 61.7% 0.84% 2020 yes yes 60.0%

-Consolidated financial statements Annual financial statements Axway Software share capital and share ownership Combined General Meeting of 11 may 2023
+Consolidated financial statements Annual financial statements Axway Software share capital and share ownership Combined General Meeting of 11 May 2023